 The General Data Protection Regulation recognizes two levels of fines for less severe and very severe violations.

-Non-compliance may result in administrative fines up to €20 million or up to 4 % of the total worldwide annual turnover of the previous financial year, whichever is higher.
+Non-compliance may result in administrative fines of up to €20 million or up to 4 % of the total worldwide annual turnover of the previous financial year, whichever is higher.

 If you’ve realized that the GDPR applies to your organization, check out our solutions for GDPR-related issues.